dnnsoftware/Dnn.Platform/.github/PULL_REQUEST_PROCESS.md

 ### On-Hold Tag
 The Approvers group will add the "On-Hold" tag to any pull request that is targeting a major or minor release until it is ready for merging.
 This is done as an administrative process to prevent accidental merging and is not a reflection of rejection of the submitted code.
 The associated milestone will be updated when the "On-Hold" tag has been added for clear communication regarding expectations.

+Examples of requests of this nature include technology or dependency changes that could introduce major/minor breaking changes.

 ## Merging & Closing of Requests
 Once a pull request has been reviewed by two designated approvers it may be merged and the pull request closed.